 Managing Partner - Tanzania

-Head of Banking & Finance for Greater China
+Managing Director, Hong Kong & Head of Banking and Finance Greater China